JuniperPhoton/PhotonUtilityKit/README.md

 # MyerLib

-A Swift Package used among all my Apple apps.
+A Swift Package used among all my MyerSeries apps, including MyerList, MyerTidy & MyerSplash.